wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bird-bloodhawk.md

 **Movement:** slow, fly fast <br>
 **Morale:** brave <br>

 Bloodhawks have a very good sight.
 They also have advantage on their attacks if another bloodhawk attacked the same target this turn.
+Additionally, they hate humans and will not retreat from battle when fighting them.

 **Attacks (2/round)**

 <ins>Fly-By</ins>.
 The bloodhawk makes a melee attack (1 damage) and flies away.
 Attacks against it on its turn have disadvantage.

-<ins>Talons</ins>.
+<ins>Razor Talons</ins>.
 The bloodhawk makes a melee attack (1 damage) against one target.
-If the bloodhawk’s attack roll was 20 or above, the target is blinded for its next turn.
+The target must save or start bleeding.
+They'll lose 1 HP per turn unless somebody uses an action to stop the bleeding.

 <br>